Tuesday, December 31, 2019

 No Meaning, No Boundaries

-Existence is meaningless, moral codes worthless, and grandma's God is dead.
+Existence is meaningless, moral codes worthless, and grandma's God is as dead as Grandma.
 And it is liberating.

 Concentrate on the now, because nothing else matters, and enjoy what you are doing.

-The only thing that is true is that you are skidding towards death, so lighten the fuck up and have a look around.
+The only thing that is true is that you are skidding towards death, so lighten the fuck up and have a look around as you slide.

 Otherwise, life is pointless, so let go and enjoy.